Chapter 1. Historical review of the scheme of employees' inventions

 With the law of 2 January 1968 (Law No. 68-1 tending to value inventive step and to amend the patent scheme for patents), there were no specific provisions concerning employees' inventions (although provisions existed in the travaux préparatoires but were withdrawn at the time of the vote).

-For a long time, therefore, the judge "created" the law in order to deal with this complex subject.
+For a long time, the judge thus "created" the right in order to be able to treat this complex subject.

 In 1978, the law sanctioned this Praetorian regime (roughly speaking), a law that is now codified in Article L611-7 of the Intellectual Property Code.